tk2lab/vbnigmm/README.rst

 .. code-block:: python

-    from vbnigmm import BaysianNIGMixture as Model
+    from vbnigmm import NormalInverseGaussMixture as Model

     # x is numpy.ndarray of 2D